 The risks, liabilities, and restrictions associated with the creation of a pre-award spending account must be carefully considered prior to requesting authorization to spend funds in advance of receiving the award.
 Approval of the Prior Authorization to Spend to create a pre-award spending account is contingent upon the following requirements:

-PI’s have the authority to make certain purchases on their G-, RS-, and C-funds using P-cards, verbal PO’s, direct payments or reimbursements and on-line requisitions.
-However, appropriate financial approvals AND allowability (compliance review) by ORSP must be provided before any request can be processed by Purchasing.
-Evidence of allowability from ORSP must be indicated on the requisition upon submission to Purchasing.
-Any requests not including appropriate approvals and allowability review will be returned to the requester for appropriate follow-up action.
-General campus guidelines for the purchasing process.
+- PI’s have the authority to make certain purchases on their G-, RS-, and C-funds using P-cards, verbal PO’s, direct payments or reimbursements and on-line requisitions.
+However, appropriate financial approvals must be provided before any request can be processed by Purchasing.

-Vendors who are not currently within PeopleSoft/CFS require a vendor 204 form which should be attached by the requestor to the requisition.
+- Vendors who are not currently within PeopleSoft/CFS require a vendor 204 form (PDF) which should be attached by the requestor to the requisition.